Baybay: Demographics

-Most of the people are Roman Catholic with almost 90% of the whole population.
+According to the 2020 census, Baybay had a population of 111,848 people, with a population density of approximately 243 inhabitants per square kilometer (630 inhabitants per square mile).
+Roman Catholicism is the predominant religion in the city, with nearly 90% of residents identifying as Roman Catholic, while other Christian denominations and minority religious groups make up the remainder of the population.

+The median age of the population was 24.6 years, Based on the 2015 census, the largest age group was those aged 10 to 14 years, comprising over 11% of the total population, while residents aged 80 years and above represented the smallest age group.
+Baybay also recorded a youth dependency ratio of 52.45 and an old age dependency ratio of 11.05.
+In 2015, the city had more than 26,000 households, with an average household size of approximately 4.1 persons per household.
+Population growth in Baybay has remained positive over the decades with a growth rate of 0.46% from 2015 in 2020.
+Around 15.5% (19,489) of Baybay’s population is urban while 84.5% (106,215) is rural.

 Language

 People of Baybay City are mostly Boholano-speaking and Cebuano-speaking Leyteños with some influences from the Waray-Waray language.
 Baybayanon is the language spoken by inhabitants of the original settlements of Baybay City before mass migration of Cebuanos and Boholanos into the area and widely recognized as predating the surrounding Cebuano communities.
 It is a more representative language reference name than the so-called "Utodnon" or "Waya-Waya" since it does not refer to a single barangay, but spoken in five barangays, namely Guadalupe (Utod), Gabas, Kilim, Patag and Pangasugan.

 It is a living language given an ISO 639-3 language code bvy and has an approximate 10,000 speakers (2009 J. Lobel).
 It has been listed by Ethnologue as a dialect of Waray-Waray, however, it is distinct from Waray-Waray, and is not mutually intelligible with that language.
 Furthermore, Baybayanon speakers do not consider themselves or their language to be Waray-Waray.
 No published works have argued that Baybayanon is a dialect of Waray-Waray.
 In fact, published works have specifically referred to this as a distinct or separate language.
 Other languages spoken by few in the city include English, which is used as a second languages, as well as Spanish and Hokkien Chinese, mainly spoken by the remaining people of mestizo and Chinese descent.